-My book project demonstrates how the global novel imagines new models of repair for historical, procedural, and spatial exclusions of international human rights law across the history of the tribunal system.
-My research serves as both an alternative history of, as well as an addendum to, the international criminal tribunal system that starts at Nuremberg and ends with its reformulation in the early 1990s through the International Criminal Tribunal for the former Yugoslavia (ICTY) and the International Criminal Tribunal for Rwanda (ICTR), and the subsequent establishment of the Extraordinary Chambers in the Courts of Cambodia (ECCC).
-The manuscript brings together legal and literary texts, as well as primary source archival materials, to argue for a model of human recovery in which reparative reading practices reshape the punitive language of the law and reclaim literary histories of human rights and resistance.
+My book project demonstrates how the literary fiction imagines plural histories of repair both in connection with and despite the development of the international criminal tribunal system.
+I begin at Nuremberg after World War II and end with the reformulation of international human rights trials in the early 1990s through the International Criminal Tribunal for the former Yugoslavia (ICTY) and the International Criminal Tribunal for Rwanda (ICTR), and the subsequent establishment of the Extraordinary Chambers in the Courts of Cambodia (ECCC).
+The manuscript brings together legal and literary texts, as well as primary source archival materials, to argue for a model of human recovery in which reparative readings reshape histories of human rights law.

 Global Indigenous Literatures and Human Rights (co-edited with Alex Harmon)